Walk for The RHH Research Foundation

 The RHH Research Foundation actively engages the community in order to facilitate and fund health and medical research of relevance to Tasmanians.

 The Three Capes Lodge Walk is a fully-guided walking experience along Tasmania’s dramatic Tasman Peninsula with the wild Southern Ocean as your constant.
 A boat voyage, dolerite spires and 37,000 years of history form part of the journey.
-Settle in each evening in our architecturally-designed in-park lodges and enjoy Tasmania’s finest eats and drinks on this 46 kilometre walking adventure.
+Settle in each evening in our architecturally-designed in-park lodges and enjoy Tasmania’s fine food and drinks on this 46 kilometre walking adventure.

-The Tasmanian Walking Company has provided a $700 discount for each guest.
-Guests are invited to use the stunning trek as a challenge to raise funds for the RHH Research Foundation and must raise or donate $1,000.
-All donations are tax-deductible.
-Guests will be introduced to Sophie Kelly to organise fundraising.
+The Tasmanian Walking Company has generously provided a $700 discount for each guest (full retail price at $3,395).
+Guests are invited to use the stunning trek as a challenge to raise funds for the RHH Research Foundation and must raise or donate $1,000 to have this discount applied.
+All donations greater than $2 are tax-deductible.
+Guests will be introduced to Sophie Kelly to organise fundraising and/or donations.

 The RHH Research Foundation